andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 Example configuration setting up JIRA integration using a legacy API token for both `review` and `pr` commands.
 Make sure you use your actual company domain in `baseUrl` and your personal legacy `token`.

+**Environment Variables Support:**

+For better security, you can set the JIRA username and token using environment variables instead of placing them in the configuration file:

+- `JIRA_USERNAME`: Your JIRA username (e.g., `user@yourcompany.com`).
+- `JIRA_LEGACY_API_TOKEN`: Your JIRA legacy API token.

+If these environment variables are set, they will take precedence over the values in the configuration file.

 JSON:

 ```json